abdelrahmanbaher4/Automatic-Insulin-Pump-System/README.md

 * Normal Case : if the Blood Sugar between 80 and 120 , Nothing Happens
 * Very low case : if the Blood Sugar is less than 80 , a buzzer sound keeps beeping , and the app sends a notification to eat some sugars .
 * High case : if the Blood Sugar is above 120 , Insulin will be pumped .

 ![alt text](https://media.giphy.com/media/4PvMEkkWAMhASaQNyP/giphy.gif)

 ### Handling Empty Cartidge case and low Battery case
+* The system checks periodically for cartidge if it is empty , and also for the battery level
 ![alt text](https://media.giphy.com/media/wqQQmtt171Wg1RfyPY/giphy.gif)
 ### Glucose Rate Analysis
 * for the patient to keep tracking of his/her blood sugar level during the day , as in each time the device measures the blood sugar it stores it